jcgay/maven-notifier/README.md

 ##Configuration

-If needed, configuration can be done by creating a `maven-notifier.properties` file in your `%M2_HOME%/lib/ext` folder.
+If needed, configuration can be done by creating a `maven-notifier.properties` file in your `$M2_HOME/lib/ext` folder.

-- `notifier.implementation` : which implementation to use. (`growl`, `notificationcenter`, `notifysend`, `sound`)
+- `notifier.implementation` = which implementation to use. (`growl`, `notificationcenter`, `notifysend`, `sound`)
-- `notifier.growl.port` : growl listening port
+- `notifier.growl.port` = growl listening port
 - `notifier.notify-send.path` = notify-send binary path
 - `notifier.notify-send.timeout` = the timeout in milliseconds at which to expire the notification
-- `notifier.notification-center.path` : terminal-notifier binary path.
+- `notifier.notification-center.path` = terminal-notifier binary path.
+- `notifier.notification-center.activate` = Indicate which application should be activated when clicking on terminal-notifier message.
+See `Info.plist` file inside the application bundle to find the bundle identifier.